ianhorn/codeky-capstone-proposal/README.md

  ## Things to consider

- Although I believe the project will only pull data SAR data files, they may be large in size ~8 gbs.
+ Although I believe the project will only pull two SAR data files, they may be large in size ~8 gbs.
 That's not insanely big, but I'm unsure how long some of the processing will take.
 This could require chunking into smaller areas of interest, using multithreading/multiprocessing modules, or a combination of both.

  ## Backup plan